Steve Jobs

 this blog (http://mannypacquiaonews.blogspot.com/search/label/ad%20standards%20council) says this nike ad was given a CDO on the basis of violating this guideline:

 The CDO was issued for violation of Art.
 I, sec.
 3 of the ASC Code and is effective immediately.
-The section provides that:
+The section provides that:if this nike ad of pacman was indeed given a CDO, we wonder why we still see it in the internet?

 "Advertisements must respect religious beliefs, and be sensitive to the diverse religions, mores, culture, traditions, characteristics, historical background and identity of the various Filipino communities and uphold traditional Filipino family and social values."